Community College Statistics

 Typically, the average age of community college students is much older than a typical undergraduate from a four-year institution.
 These facts came from the U.S. Department of Education and the American Association of Community Colleges.

-- In 2016, the average age of community college student was 27 years old.
+• In 2024, the average age of community college students is 28 years old.

 Transfer to Four-Year Institutions